-An all-school assembly is held weekly.
+An all-school assembly is held weekly on Friday mornings.
 Groups may perform, staff may share a talent or an interest, or we may spend the time singing or dancing as a whole school.
 Outside groups may make special presentations.
-We often hold a Good of the School (GOTS) assembly.
-Moderated by sixth graders, it is a time for students to voice opinions and for the community to consider problems and solutions.
-All children come to assembly, with the exception of GOTS which the Nursery and Kindergarten do not attend.
+We hold a Good of the School (GOTS) assembly numerous times per year, which is moderated by our sixth graders.
+This is a time for students to voice opinions and for the community to consider problems and solutions.

+All children attend assembly, with the exception of GOTS which the Nursery and Kindergarten do not attend.
 Families are always welcome to attend any assembly.